 The Cons of Mixed-Use Real Estate

-- Investors may find it more difficult to secure financing
+- Investors may find it more difficult to secure financing.

-- The added foot traffic of commercial space may clash with the quiet enjoyment of residential tenants
+- The added foot traffic of commercial space may clash with the quiet enjoyment of residential tenants.

-- If commercial tenants cannot draw in needed customers, the profits will suffer and cause a higher turnover
+- If commercial tenants cannot draw in needed customers, the profits will suffer and cause a higher turnover.

-Important Due Diligence for Commercial Properties
+Essential Due Diligence for Commercial Properties

 That said, when purchasing a commercial property, the seller needs to provide certain documentation to the buyer upon request.
 So, to help you make the right choice, check out this list of critical due diligence documentation below –

 - Financial expense reports and rent roll for at minimum the last 3 to 5 years